FeehanG/ClickHouse/docs/en/interfaces/cli.md

 # Command-line Client

-ClickHouse provides the native command line client `clickhouse-client`.
+ClickHouse provides a native command-line client: `clickhouse-client`.
 The client supports command-line options and configuration files.
 For more information, see "[Configuring](#interfaces_cli_configuration)".

-[Install](../getting_started/index.md) it by the `clickhouse-client` package and run it by the command `clickhouse-client`.
+[Install](../getting_started/index.md) it from the `clickhouse-client` package and run it with the command `clickhouse-client`.

 ```bash
 $ clickhouse-client